flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/settings.md

 ![simBrief Account Data](../../assets/flypados3/simbrief-account-data.png "simBrief Account Data")

 !!! attention ""
     If you use the Stable version please omit any space characters in your username.
-If for example your username is "Mr Pilot" the please use "MrPilot" as username.
+If for example your username is "Mr Pilot" then please use "MrPilot" as username.

     Also the Stable version does only allow the username to be entered here, not the Pilot ID.